MinDBreaK/MSI-LED-Control/README.md

 ## Why there is no motherboard support ?

 The control of the motherboard need to communicate with a kernel driver, and I don't know anything about this, but you can read more about this here : https://github.com/nagisa/msi-rgb/

+## Known issues
+1. The updates might fail.
+Switch to OFF mode and turn it back on.
+2. The side LED don't shut down.